-As our sales grow, we may encounter problems or delays in the assembly of our products or fail to meet certain regulatory requirements which could result in an adverse effect on our business and financial results.
+We may encounter problems or delays in the assembly of our products or fail to meet certain regulatory requirements which could result in an adverse effect on our business and financial results.

-To become profitable, we must assemble our products in adequate quantities in compliance with regulatory requirements and at an acceptable cost.
+After the most acute effects of the COVID-19 pandemic subside, to become profitable, we must assemble our products in adequate quantities in compliance with regulatory requirements and at an acceptable cost.
 Increasing our capacity to assemble and test our products will require us to improve internal efficiencies.
 We may encounter a number of difficulties in increasing our assembly and testing capacity, including:

-- · managing production yields; - maintaining quality control and assurance; - · providing component and service availability; - · maintaining adequate control policies and procedures; - · hiring and retaining qualified personnel; and - complying with state, federal, and foreign regulations.
+- managing production yields; - maintaining quality control and assurance; - providing component and service availability; - maintaining adequate control policies and procedures; - hiring and retaining qualified personnel; and - complying with state, federal, and foreign regulations.